quasarframework/quasar-testing/README.md

 - a `quasar` scaffolding helper
 - a 'validity' test that makes sure quasar is initiatable

 We have included the optional ability to place your test code inside your vue files, should you choose to do so.
 It will be rendered by webpack HMR.
-To run these tests, run `$ quasar run @quasar/testing test --unit ava --dev`.
+To run these tests, run `$ quasar test --unit ava --dev`.

 ```
 <test lang="ava">